Viva Las Vegas! AsMA 2019

 2018 November ACCAM – congratulations to Dux award winner, Dr Trish Batchelor

 A/Prof David Newman and the Aviation Medicine unit recently completed the final Australian Certificate of Civil Aviation Medicine (ACCAM) course for 2018.
 Students visited the control tower and the operations room at Air Services Australia as well as the Ansett Aviation Training facility in Tullamarine where they took control of the 737 and BAe-146 flight simulators.
-From 2019, 553 St Kilda Road will be home to the School's very own 737 flight simulator.

 The students of this ACCAM produced excellent final exam results, with Dr Trish Batchelor taking out the Dux award.